AuroraEnergyResearch/aurora-amun-python-sdk/README_DEVELOP.md

 To run docusaurus site in development watch-mode, run `npm run start` inside `docusaurus-site/`

 ## Deployment
-We use GitHub Actions and pages to deploy the documentation, therefore once the PR has been mereged, it will automatically build and deploy the documentation within `docusaurus-site/` and deploy the `build` folder to the branch `gh-pages` which is the branch that is being used to render the GH
+We use GitHub Actions and pages to deploy the documentation, therefore once the PR has been mereged, it will automatically build and deploy the documentation within `docusaurus-site/` and deploy the `build` folder to the branch `gh-pages` which is the branch that is being used to render the GH Pages.

 **To avoid confusion: `./docs` hosts a built statis website. `./docusaurus-site/docs` hosts markdown files for editing documentation**